-When Williams says that ideal forms of masculinity are "nothing more" than fictions, he fails to recognize how really powerful fiction can be and how really muddy the border between fact and fiction can become: in my view, fictions can provide nothing less than the operational framework of the individual's life such that the term fiction, in the usual sense, ceases to be really appropriate and must be replaced with less specifically imaginary terms like "story" and "narrative."
+When Williams says that ideal forms of masculinity are "nothing more" than fictions, he fails to recognize how really powerful fiction can be and how really muddy the border between fact and fiction can become, in my view, fictions can provide nothing less than the operational framework of the individual's life such that the term fiction, in the usual sense, ceases to be really appropriate and must be replaced with less specifically imaginary terms like "story" and "narrative."
 As the examples in the previous section were meant to indicate, make-believe assumptions (like those encoded in racist and sexist thought) are not the exclusive property of imaginary states; they influence and become real events.
-However fictitious the coment of the masculine ideal may be, it makes no sense to think of it as an imaginary thing in the same way that we think of unicorns and legrechaums.
+However fictitious the content of the masculine ideal may be, it makes no sense to think of it as an imaginary thing in the same way that we think of unicorns and lerrechaums.
 Masculine ideals may be wishful thinking, but the wishes come true and we see them, or at least their struggling little brothers, walking down the street almost every day.

-For the characters in these novels, the line between fiction and non-fiction is not always clear and, when it is, the imaginary is more potent than the real and the characters five and think most vividly in the framework that their favourite stories provide.
-In most cases, an examination of their imaginations (or even an examination of their bookshelves) reveals more than an examination of their lives and it becomes appropriate to think of them as real fictions, or fictional realities in the strongest sense, they are stories come to life.
+For the characters in these novels, the line between fiction and non-fiction is not always clear and, when it is, the imaginary is more potent than the real and the characters live and think most vividly in the framework that their favourite stories provide.
+In most cases, an examination of their imaginations (or even an examination of their bookshelves) reveals more than an examination of their lives and it becomes appropriate to think of them as real fictions, or fictional realities in the strongest sense. they are stories come to life.
 To use Nicholas Rescher's elegant metaphor, "Homo Suprens is an amphibian who lives in the realm of reality and in the realm of possibility as well" (37), and possible worlds are as natural a habitat as any concrete situation can hope to be

-In his brilliant book Fictional Worlds, Thomas Pavel explores the boundaries between real and fictional frameworks.
-My own conception of the way stories circulate, the way "fictional content... rebounds" (Pavel 84) and influences the actual world, owes a great deal to his lucid explanations.
-Pavel, drawing on narratological theories of possible worlds, describes the function of fiction in terms of distinct universes which exist on different ontological levels than what he calls "the really real world" (57).
+In his brilliant book Fictuonal Worlds, Thomas Pavel explores the boundaries between real and fictional frameworks.7 My own conception of the way stories circulate, the way "fictional content... rebounds" (Pavel 84) and influences the actual world, owes a great deal to his lucid explanations Pavel, drawing on narratological theories of possible worlds, describes the function of fiction in terms of distinct universes which exist on different ontological levels than what he calls "the really real world" (57).
 Fictional worlds arise out of the actual world inasmuch as they originate in the real world, but, if

-Dollec!'s book iferencosmoc makes similar distinctions between the ontological satus of "nonexistent muttiers" and the status of "fictional worlds" in Dollecti's sives the study of "fictionality" is bounded by two major questions.
-"It is what is the ontological character of nonexistent or fictional particulars (golden mountame, Objessors, the present king of France; and (2) what is the logical status of fictional representations, especially the reference of fictional terms and the truth-conditions of fictional semences."

-1) His study, occupied primarily with rigid investigations into the logical and philosophical readbility of "fictional worlds of literature" relative to possible worlds" is outside the scope of my investigation in a muther of ways, but his illuminating wopposts of the discousse surrounding these questions affined the study, has been instrumental in establishing the framework of some of my arguments about story and fiction.
+Deletel's book Heteroscomeca makes similar distinctions between the ontological status of "nonexistenemitties" and beats of "fictional worlds".
+In Deleter's view the study of "fictionali" view two mayer questions "(1) what is the ontological character of nonexistent or fictional particulars (golden mouthan, Odyssess, the present kings of France): and (2) what is the logical status of fictional representations, especially the reference of fictional terms and the truth-conditions of fictional sentences" (1).
+His study, courped primarily with rigid investigations into the logical and philosophical tenability of "fictional worlds of literature" relative to "possible worlds" is outside the scope of my investigation in a maker of ways, but his illuminating synopsis of the discourse surrounding these questions, shlough little cited in this study, has been instrumental in establishing the framework of some of my arguments about soor and fiction.